Last updated 22 January 2018

 The PC Gibbs Midlands correspondence chess championship

-The PC Gibbs Tournament is open to anyone eligible to play for the MCCU counties (Derbyshire, Greater Manchester, Herefordshire, Leicestershire & Rutland, Northamptonshire, Nottinghamshire, Shropshire, Staffordshire,Warwickshire, Worcestershire).
+The PC Gibbs Tournament was open to anyone eligible to play for the MCCU counties (Derbyshire, Greater Manchester, Herefordshire, Leicestershire & Rutland, Northamptonshire, Nottinghamshire, Shropshire, Staffordshire,Warwickshire, Worcestershire).
 The 2011-12 competition starts in August.
 The competition is run as an all-play-all tournament.
-Bob Veitch is the Controller and you should contact him as soon as possible if you want to enter next year's competition.

 For 2011-12 competition, and previous year's results, please use the menu on the left.